Courses in the Midlands regions

 The threat of redundancy has never been more acute for UCU members.
 This course is for all branch reps & activists who are likely to be involved in challenging redundancies and/or supporting members facing redundancy.

 This course forms the first part of the health and safety training programme.
-The course is for new health and safety reps, or those who have been in the role sometime but never been trained.
-We also welcome those in the branch who want to further understand the role and legislation that enables health and safety reps to hold institutions to account.
+The course is for new health and safety reps, those who have been in the role sometime but never been trained along with those in the branch who want to further understand the role and legislation that enables health and safety reps to hold institutions to account.

-H&S 2 - organising and bargaining for health and safety: April/May 2024
+H&S 2 - organising and bargaining for health and safety: March 2026, In Person

 Participants need to complete the H&S 1: Induction, module before applying to attend this course.
 This is the follow on course from H&S 1, it is designed for health & safety reps who wish to further their knowledge and skills around inspections, risk, and bargaining around health & safety.